sagemath/sagewiki_to_gh-2022-10-10/sage-3.2.1.md

 == Algebra ==

- * Division over integers (Robert Bradshaw) -- A much simpler and faster algorithm for the divisors function over integers.
+ * Divisors over integers (Robert Bradshaw) -- A much simpler and faster algorithm for the divisors function over integers.
 The new optimized code is faster than a similar integer divisor function in the version of PARI/GP that's bundled with Sage 3.2.1, as well as outperforming a similar integer divisor function found in the version of Magma that Sage 3.2.1 interfaces with.

  * Finite field operations (John Palmieri) -- A few methods for finite field elements including additive order, p-th power, and p-th root where p is the characteristic of the field.